mvujovich/IA22/README.md

 - Display all comments in table view cells correctly
 - Add moderation screen with approval/denial for posts
 - Add moderation screen with approval/denial for comments
+- Connect comment view to post tables from non-home views

 ### Dependencies:
 - Firebase Auth